repo-reviews/repo-reviews.github.io/README.md

 Support the community with a helpful ❤️ [repo review](https://github.com/repo-reviews/repo-reviews.github.io/blob/main/create.md) ❤️

-Please condiser giving this repo a ⭐!
+Please consider giving this repo a ⭐!

 ## About